[Last updated May 13, 2020]

 - Anticipate disruptions to non-essential work travel and large events during the stay-at-home order, and possibly longer

-- Reach out to your local health department for more guidance and updates about COVID-19
+- Reach out to your local health department for more guidance and updates about COVID-19.
+Submit formal requests for PPE at your local health department, too.

 - Coordinate with staff to make sure everyone knows how to implement your organization’s disaster management and preparedness plan